 2. What do I need to do to take classes?

-4. What’s on the Test of Adult Basic Education (TABE)?
+3. What is on the Test of Adult Basic Education (TABE)?

-Language, Math, and Reading
+Language, Math, and Reading.

 Be prepared.
 Be positive.
 Be on time.
 Be willing to develop a relationship with your instructor.
 They care!